ghassanmas/crash-course-week0/projects.md

 ## Calculator:

-You are asked to do a Calculator project,
+You are asked to do a Calculator project.

 - Write as clean code as you could.